samoht/logarion/README.md

 Logarions articles are stored as plain text Yamado files (`.ymd`).
 _YMD_  files can be stored internally and controlled by Logarion, or they can be piped from other sources.

-Logarion can be used in two modes:
+There are two publishing modes:

 - Static, published upon a command.
   Suitable for scenarios where installation on the server is not possible.

 - Dynamic, using web server.
   Supports interactive features like searching and more advanced Atom feed parameters.

 ## Install